Signature Component

 Background Color

 You can customize the background color of the signature box using an HTML color picker.
-Enter the color’s RGB code (for example, rgb (245,245,235)) in the Background Color field.
-Your chosen color displays in the Module Builder as well as Express View.
+Enter the color’s RGB code in the Background Color field.
+For example, rgb (245,245,235).
+Your chosen color displays in the Module Builder and Express View.

 Data Panel